-From lost faith to restored faith, ‘My Daddy is in Heaven’ is the narrative of Becky, her daughter Acie, husband Adam and her father-in-law who’re a happy family.
-Tragedy struck on 4th of July celebrations and her father-in-law dies, forcing her to leave her house and her child Acie with Ben, her father.
-As she lets go of her inhibitions towards her faith and family and her belief in God, she starts drinking thus furthering her loss of faith in God.
+From lost faith to restored faith, ‘My Daddy is in Heaven’ tells the story of Becky, her daughter Acie, husband Adam and her father-in-law who’re a happy family.
+Tragedy struck on 4th of July celebrations as her father-in-law dies, forcing her to leave her house and her child Acie with Ben, her father.
+As she lets go of her inhibitions towards her faith and family and her belief in God, she starts drinking, thus furthering her loss of faith in God.
 One fine day, she is told by her father Ben that unless she returns to being how she was and restores her faith in God, Acie is not going to be with her.
-On top of that, she meets with a traveller who gives her hope in the life to do better than merely losing faith and treading on a path of self-destruction.
-The movie went on to bomb at the box office, but the tale of faith being restored is definitely inspired.
+On top of that, she meets with a traveler who gives her hope in life to do better than merely losing faith and treading on a path of self-destruction.
+The movie went on to bomb at the box office, but the tale of faith being restored is definitely inspiring.

 Read More: Movies That Will You Cry on Netflix